 It is permissible, in certain circumstances, to partner with HCPs to jointly conduct education and marketing programs.
-To do so, there must be a bona-fide legitimate need to engage in this activity.
+To do so, there must be a bonafide legitimate need to engage in this activity.
 In addition:

-- HCPs participating must be trained on the Philips guidelines and requirements at speaking engagements; - The event must be balanced and promote both Philips and its Medical Technologies and the HCP, and the range of services offered for the diagnosis and treatment of the related medical condition; - The HCP and Philips must make equitable contributions towards the program and costs; - This arrangement must be documented in writing, outlining the purpose, roles, responsibilities, and contributions of each party, including costs.
+- HCPs participating must be trained on the Philips guidelines and requirements at speaking engagements. - The event must be balanced and promote both Philips, its Medical Technologies, and the range of services offered for the diagnosis and treatment of the related medical condition. - The HCP and Philips must make equitable contributions towards the program and costs.

+- This arrangement must be documented in writing, outlining the purpose, roles, responsibilities, and contributions of each party, including costs.